maxtyson123/MaxOS/docs/Notes.md

 - - Next 4 bytes: Volume ID
 - - Next 11 bytes: Volume label
 - - Next 8 bytes: File system type (FAT32)
-- In the filesystem a directory is a cluster (e.g 4kb) and every sector in that cluster containers 16 directory entries
+- In the filesystem a directory is a cluster (e.g. 4kb) and every sector in that cluster containers 16 directory entries
 - The structure of a directory entry is as follows:
 - - First 8 bytes: File name (8.3 format)
 - - Next 3 bytes: File extension